Kim Min-seok (politician): National Assembly (1996–2002)

-In the end of 1999 when the NCNP was on the way to re-establish as the Millennium Democratic Party (MDP), he served as the Spokesperson of the Preparatory Committee.
+At the end of 1999 when the NCNP was on the way to re-establish as the Millennium Democratic Party (MDP), he served as the Spokesperson of the Preparatory Committee.
 He also established his own organisation named Youth Korea in order to expand the supports.
 On 29 October, he was selected as one of the "20 Asian Youth Leader of the Millennium" by Asiaweek, a Hong Kong-based English news magazine, along with Choo Mi-ae.
 In January 2000, he was again chosen as one of the "100 Global Leaders in 2000" by the World Economic Forum (WEF).

 Kim was re-elected in the 2000 election, but his MDP and the coalition partner, the Alliance of Liberal Democrats (ALDE), fell short of a majority.
-Nevertheless, on 17 May 2000, he and some other MPs provoked a controversy due to the Millennial NHK incident, when they went to a karaoke bar named Millennial NHK after the eve memorial ceremony of the Gwangju Uprising.
+Nevertheless, on 17 May 2000, he and some other MPs provoked a controversy when they went to a karaoke bar named Millennial NHK after the eve memorial ceremony of the Gwangju Uprising.
 He was also criticised in the end of year when he denounced the party's minority wing and supported the majority wing for the party's reform.

-2002 mayoral election
+2002 Seoul mayoral election

 Prior to the 2002 presidential election, Kim was the second most popular candidate within the MDP.
 In a survey of Sisa Journal in November 1999, he was selected as the best future leader of the 21st century.
 He, instead, made a decision to stand for the Mayor of Seoul, as he was ineligible to run for presidential election due to the age restrictions; being just 38 years old, any presidential candidates must be at least 40 years old.

-For the 2002 local election, the MDP was planning to nominate the then Mayor Goh Kun as its candidate, but he declared to not seek for re-election.
-Should Goh would not stand, Kim was one of the "new faces" of the party, along with Choo Mi-ae.
-On 25 February 2002, he announced he would participate for the MDP preselection.
+For the 2002 local election, the MDP was planning to nominate the then Mayor Goh Kun as its candidate, but he declared to not seek re-election.
+Should Goh not stand, Kim was one of the "new faces" of the party, along with Choo Mi-ae.
+On 25 February 2002, he announced he would participate in the MDP preselection.
 On 2 April, he received 52.1% and defeated Lee Sang-su.

 He ran under 2 slogans, "The new era needs a new leader" and "New start, now the quality of life".
 He promised eco-friendly manifestos i.e. adopting natural gas bus, stricter air pollution control and so on.
 In addition, he planned his mayorship would be "predictable".

 Kim faced off against the GNP candidate, Lee Myung-bak, who later became the President.
-Despite the early lead, many polls showed that the supports between 2 candidates were neck and neck.
-When the campaign was officially begun, some supporters worried if Kim lost to Lee due to the low turnout.
+Despite the early lead, many polls showed that the support between the two candidates were neck and neck.
+When the campaign was officially begun, some supporters worried if Kim would lose to Lee due to low turnout.
 On 13 June, amid the 2002 FIFA World Cup and the corruption scandal of the President's sons, Kim only received 43.02% and came behind to Lee (52.28%).
-His constituency, in which he resigned in order to participate for the mayoral election, was taken over by the GNP candidate Kwon Yeong-se.
+His constituency, in which he resigned in order to participate in the mayoral election, was taken over by the GNP candidate Kwon Yeong-se.